611: No Such Thing As A Forbidden Panettone

 And it's not fair because we take the piss when you do bad ones.
 Yeah, it's true.

-Yeah, I can't wait.
+Yeah, I can't.
 There's no winning.

 Yeah, yeah, yeah.
-I'll keep doing.
+Let's keep doing, yeah, yeah.

-He made lots of different gadgets.
-He made this incredible one, which was a stethoscope stereo system.
+He made this piano, he made lots of different gadgets, he made this incredible one, which was a stethoscope stereo system.
+So basically, you could dance to the rhythm of your own heartbeat.

-You put in the stethoscope to your heartbeat, you're dancing.
-You get a bit more energetic because you're dancing.
+You put in the stethoscope to your heartbeat, you're dancing, you get a bit more energetic because you're dancing, your heartbeat gets faster, you dance faster, you get more energetic, your heart gets faster still.

-Your heart gets faster still.
-Where does it end?
+Where does it add?
 This thing has killed two popes.

 He was a rocket scientist.